Patsho Nokking

 Patsho Nokking (Officially recognized as Pathso Nokeng) village is located in Panso circle of Noklak district in Nagaland, India.
 It is situated 1 km away from sub-district headquarter Panso (tehsildar office) and 37 km away from district headquarter Noklak.
-The language most widely spoken is Patsho Khiamniungan, that of the Patsho people there.
+The language most widely spoken is Patsho Khiamniungan, that of the Patsho people.

 Population

-In 2024 the population is estimated to be 3,629, According to 2011 census, 2880 People are living in this Village, out of these 1497 are males and 1383 are females.
+In 2024 the population is estimated to be 3,629, According to 2011 census, the population was 2880.
+Out of these, 1497 were males and 1383 were females.
+Of the population, 885 males and 722 females were found to be literate.

-Literacy

-Literate people are 1607 out of 885 are male and 722 are female.

 Agriculture

 People living in Pathso Nokeng depend on multiple skills, producing varieties of crafts and handlooms.
-Cultivators are depended on agriculture farming out of 687 are cultivated by men and 656 are women.